jovanna24/professional_portfolio/README.md

 - [Questions](#questions)

 ## Description <a name="description"></a>
 This project is a website designed to provide users with links to current and past projects.
-It was developed using HTML, Bootstrap, JavaScript, CSS.
+It was developed using HTML, TailwindCSS, JavaScript, CSS.

 ## Installation <a name="installation"></a>
     Installation of secondary applications is not necessary to run this application as it is available on a site structured using Render.